The Titan Games

 The Titan Games is an American sports competition reality series which aired on NBC from January 3, 2019 to August 10, 2020.
-Hosted by Dwayne Johnson, the show features people from across America competing in endurance-based mental and physical challenges of "epic proportions" for the title of Titan.
-The series is loosely based on Greek mythology.
-Titans are an important part of each season, it was produced by Arthur Smith's company A. Smith & Co. in association with the Universal Television Alternative Studio.
+Hosted by Dwayne Johnson, the series is loosely based on Greek mythology and features people from across America competing in endurance-based mental and physical challenges of "epic proportions" for the title of Titan.
+It was produced by Arthur Smith's company A. Smith & Co. in association with the Universal Television Alternative Studio.
 At the end of the season, Titans will compete to "become the last male and female standing."
 The show is marketed with the tagline, "Titans aren't born, They're Made."

 On September 16, 2019, NBC renewed the series for a second season, which premiered on May 25, 2020.

 Development

 When announced by NBC in February 2018, the press release claimed it would be similar to NBC's 2008 remake of American Gladiators where contenders try to defeat an existing Titan, but this is not the case; newly-victorious Titans try to defend their titles in future episodes.

 Competition obstacles were inspired by Johnson's personal workouts.